George

 of permanent alliances with any portion of the foreign

-do it; for let me not be understood as capable of
+it; for let me not be understood as capable of patronizing

-hold the maxim no less applicable to public than to
+no less applicable to public than to private affairs,

-private affairs, that honesty is always the best policy.
+that honesty is always the best policy.
+I repeat it,

-I repeat it, therefore, let those engagements be observed
+therefore, let those engagements be observed in their

-in their genuine sense.
-But, in my opinion, it is
+genuine sense.
+But, in my opinion, it is unnecessary

 Taking care always to keep ourselves,